IF YOU GO TO THE CORNER OF LAWNDALE AND ALTGELD, STAND ON THE CORNER AND LOOK WEST, TOWARDS THE CHURCH. THEN WALK TOWARDS THE

 1970S, BEAT-COP MAKING HIS ROUND BY THE GAYLORDS, WHO ARE STYLING THEIR SWEATERS INCLUDING A CAPTURED SPANISH LORD SWEATER (NOTE: GAYLORD MURAL IS ON THE SIDE Of THE RIGHT WALL)

 We came, We Saw, We Conquered!

 May God bless all of those who crossed the threshold of these corners as eager-eyed youths and were grindered out with scarred hearts and minds.

 THIS IS QUOTED BY A LAGLN FOUNDER: "In 1969 we started the Lawndale Lords.
 After that, we became a power to be noticed.
 The Taylor Street Jousters approached

 "From the beginning we ruled ourselves by forming a counsel of seven, so as there could never be a tie on all club decisions."

 "We thought through the Jousters offer.
-We went with the Jousters to fight against Hass Park at Fullerton and California.
+We went with the Jousters to fight against Haas Park at Fullerton and California.

 There was six Jousters and forty Lawndale Lords.
 So, we decided otherwise about joining the Jousters.
-We also had no real quarrel with Hass Park and we had the control."
+We also had no real quarrel with Haas Park and we had the control."